← Articles

 What’s the fastest improvement I can make?

-Use a repeatable checklist for scope, payment, liability cap, indemnity, and insurance requirements—then keep written change control.
+Use a repeatable checklist for scope, payment, liability cap, indemnity, and insurance requirements—and keep written change control.

 Related: How Companies Manage RiskGeneral Liability Insurance ExplainedProfessional Liability Insurance ExplainedVendor Risk Explained